Ouxsoft/Hoopless/README.md

 * Supports GIT workflow.

 ## Future Development Plans
+* Allow users to upload files and use them in nodes
-* make resume.pdf able to be included without being on github?
+* Make resume.pdf able to be included without being on github?
 * change projects to two columns and render all images
 * Add ehs cc as case study multiple...
 * move color outside of angularjs